[Contents]

 Therefore a reactor is designed to be operated at the point where it is just barely delayed critical.
 It must be constantly adjusted to keep it there.

-In a reactor, increasing the reactivity by 7% makes the thing go prompt critical, which is generally a Bad Thing.
+In a reactor, increasing the reactivity by 7% makes the thing go prompt critical, which is usually(*) a Bad Thing.

-A TRIGA reactor is particularly interesting for this reason.
+(*) An exception is a TRIGA reactor.
 It is cleverly designed so that if it goes prompt critical, the moderator very quickly becomes hot enough to be ineffective but not hot enough to cause a meltdown.
+We say the moderator creates a strongly negative temperature coefficient of reactivity.

 The RBMK-1000 at Chernobyl was uncleverly designed.
-Among its many design faults, it was overmoderated by massive blocks of graphite, the runaway chain reaction could proceed relatively far before “disassembly” occurred.
+Among its many design faults, it was overmoderated by massive blocks of graphite, so there was nothing to limit the runaway chain reaction until “disassembly” occurred.
 (That’s a euphemism for “explosion”.)
 For a list of prompt critical accidents, see reference 1.

 A fast-neutron reactor is scarier than a moderated-neutron reactor.
 That’s because the lack of a moderator makes it harder to create a strongly negative temperature coefficient of reactivity.